CottageLabs/oarr/README.md

 Send a replacement registry object to the registry.
 This will have the following effects:

-* If the third party does not have the right to replace, the request will be rejected
+* If the third party does not have the right to access the registry, the request will be rejected
 * All fields in the object which are considered to be part of the registry will be completely replaced.
 This will not affect third-party specific aspects of the record, or statistics
 * The old version of the record will be stored

+The third party may use this method to remove data from the object, by sending a replacement object with fewer fields to replace the existing one.

 .

-    DELETE /record/<id> [list of fields]
+    DELETE /record/<id>

-Send a request to remove a specified list of fields from the record.
+Send a request to remove the registry object.
 This will have the following effects:

-* If the third party does not have the right to "delete fields", the request will be rejected
+* If the third party does not have the right to access the registry, the request will be rejected
-* If the third party does not have the rights to modify those fields, the request as a whole will be rejected
-* All fields supplied will be removed from the registry
+* The registry object will have all of its fields removed, but this will not affect third party data or statistics data
+* The registry object will be marked as "withdrawn" until such time as new fields are added.
+This provides a tombstone for deleted records.
 * The old version of the record will be stored

 .

-    DELETE /record/<id>

-Send a request to remove a object entirely from the registry.
-This will have the following effects:

-* If the third party does not have the right to "delete", the request will be rejected
-* The record will be effectively deleted (soft deleted)

 ### Provide Statistics (Read-Write)